-- There are already laws and regulations in China in terms of prevention of marine litter pollution. marine dumping and marine environmental pollution prevention and control; - There are already technical standards for the monitoring and evaluation of marine plastics; - Land-based marine litter and pollutants are highly regulated and monitored; - All levels of the government play an important role for the management of different river basins in order to enhance the environmental conservation (River Chief Regulation and Bay Chief Regulation); - This regulation clarifies the marine environmental quality objectives and implement different tasks on different government agencies and key players in the preservation of the bays; - Importantly, it controls the marine litters which goes down into the bays and establishes a new mode of environmental management that combines land and sea administration; - "Ecologically Protected Red Line" refers to the boundaries as important marine ecological functional areas, and marine ecological areas.
-It restores and measures to keep the original ecological functions of the environment; - In the past 3 years, China implemented programs to suppressed the increase of marine litter (despite its high speed of development); - Plastic wastes are still the main marine litter in China.
+- There are already laws and regulations in China in terms of prevention of marine litter pollution.
+Marine dumping and Marine environmental pollution prevention and control. - Implementation plan for marine ecological civilization which focuses on the construction of marine ecological civilization and provides a road map and timetable - There are already standards for the monitoring and evaluation of marine plastics.
+Technical standards for the monitoring and evaluation - Land-based marine litter pollutants are highly regulated and monitored - All levels of the government plays an important role for the management of different river basins in order to enhance the environmental conservation.
+River Chief Regulation and Bay Chief Regulation - This regulation clarifies the marine environmental quality objectives and implement different tasks on different government agencies and key players in the preservation of the bays - Importantly, it controls the marine litters which goes down into the bays and establishes a new mode of environmental management that combines land and sea administration - Ecologically Protected Red Line refers to the boundaries as an important marine ecological functional areas, and marine ecological areas.
+It restores and measures to keep the original ecological functions of the environment - In the past 3 years, China suppressed the increase of marine litter together with high speed of development.
+Plastic wastes are still the main marine litter in China